Kurataan/Kurata-git/README.md

 - 👋 Hi, I’m @Kurata
-- 👀 I’m interested in back-end development and as a side hobby game development
+- 👀 I’m interested in game development
-- 🌱 I’m currently learning the basics and back-end + some other languages especially C#
+- 🌱 I’m currently learning the basics of Unity and especially C#

 <!---
 Kurata-git/Kurata-git is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.